Michaelpalacce/HomeLab/README.md

 ### Even more issues with Longhorn volume mounting
 Some times in case of a lot of services being brought up Longhorn fails to resolve for hours....
 What I found useful is changing the replicas to the failing services to zero and slowly increasing it to the desired amount one by one

+### Even even more issues with Longhorn
+Check if Longhorn nodes are up or down.
+If they are down, identify the manager that is failing and see why it is failing.
+In a few cases it has been due to not being able to patch one volume, at that point you can scale down that service to 0 so it can start and later on start it back up and all will be good.